Eliot-Roxbergh/notes_pinephone/README.md

 ## Camera

 Photos works OK.
 Front camera is not very good and very yellow hue.
-Back camera is good if you compare to a phone from like 2012 (I would say it's better than Samsung S3 for instance), so it is acceptable perhaps (and flash works).
+Back camera is good if you compare to a phone from like 2012 (I would say it's maaybe better than Samsung S3 for instance), so it is acceptable perhaps (and flash works).
 However, AFAIK taking videos is not supported!!

 Signal-desktop did not find the camera at all (but it seems like camera starts focus considering the sound? idk).